We Specialize in the Science of Herbal Magic

 What is the Entourage Effect?

 Cannabis is chock-full of botanical compounds - not just THC and CBD.
 Cannabinoids are the compounds found in cannabis that relieve a vast array of symptoms: pain, nausea, inflammation, insomnia, anxiety, among others.
 Cannabinoids interact with the body’s naturally occurring endocannabinoid system, imitating endocannabinoids, which are compounds produced by our bodies, thought to be responsible for regulating many processes, including immune response, appetite and metabolism, how we experience pain, and more.
-Terpenoids, or terpenes, are responsible for smell and flavor in plants, and in cannabis, can be relaxing, energizing, ease anxiety and depression, and more.
+Terpenoids, or terpenes, are responsible for smell and flavor in plants, and in cannabis, can be relaxing, energizing, and more.
 The synergy of cannabinoids and terpenes is called the entourage effect.